Powered by MOMENTUMMEDIA

 When teamwork is more than a marketing catchphrase

-Terms like ‘collaboration’ and ‘partnership’ are increasingly used by companies to reflect the idea they walk in lockstep with clients, contractors, and other service providers to get a job done or maintain fruitful relationships.
+Terms like ‘collaboration’ and ‘partnership’ are often used by companies to reflect the idea they walk in lockstep with clients to get a job done or maintain fruitful relationships.
+However, legitimising those claims takes a whole other level of commitment.

-Legitimising these claims is another matter.
-Real estate services and technology company JLL has sought to do just that by a coveted accreditation, of which JLL is now a proud recipient of, putting forward its work with Defence on the Estate Works Program as a test case to achieve ISO 44001:2017, the International Standard for Collaborative Business Relationship Management Systems.
-The standard is a roadmap for relationships between suppliers, customers, partners, and other parties.
+Eager to remain accountable, the real estate services and technology company, JLL has put forward its work with Defence on the Estate Works Program as a test case for the coveted ISO 44001:2017 accreditation – the International Standard for Collaborative Business Relationship Management Systems.
+The standard sets out a roadmap for relationships between suppliers, customers, partners, and other parties with the goal of delivering higher performance and better outcomes.

-“In Australia, the concept of collaborative business relationships is still relatively new,” according to Adam Jackson, HSE lead – Australasia in JLL’s Project and Development Services department.
-“Clients are shifting their language from ‘service providers’ to ‘service partners’ and extending contracting terms to seek delivery agents aligned with their organisational objectives, values, and behaviours.
-Contracting has, and is evolving, with clients seeking more symbiotic relationships.”
+“In Australia, the concept of collaborative business relationships is still relatively new,” according to Adam Jackson, health, safety and environment lead in JLL’s project and development services team.
+“Our clients are shifting their language from ‘service providers’ to ‘service partners’ and adjusting their contracting terms to seek delivery agents aligned with their organisational objectives, values and behaviours.
+Contracting has, and is, evolving, with clients seeking more symbiotic relationships,” Jackson says.

 Enhancing business-to-business relationships

-The goal of achieving accreditation was to do more than simply think and act collaboratively, says Geoff Camp, JLL Australia’s Defence vertical lead.
+The goal of achieving accreditation was to do more than simply think and act collaboratively, says Geoff Camp, JLL’s Defence lead.
 "It was to hold JLL and its partners accountable to a framework that creates greater operational outcomes in a manner that Defence and our other clients can predict, measure and optimise over time.”
-He predicts that, “ISO 44001 will be a game changer in mitigating the potential for mediocre business-to-business led customer outcomes.”

-“Without robust and enduring business partnerships, outcomes can falter,” says JLL's Managing Director – Australasia, Nathan Taylor, adding that “collaboration is worth investing in.”
+“Without robust and enduring business partnerships, outcomes can falter,” says Nathan Taylor, managing director of JLL's Work Dynamics business.
+“Collaboration is worth investing in.”

 You need to be a member to post comments.
 Become a member for free today!